 The ABF will advance a prosperous and secure Australia by employing a responsive and considered approach to border management and security.
 The development and implementation of border modernisation reforms will bolster effective trade and travel facilitation and regulation.
-The ABF's border security and contemporary maritime surveillance activities will demonstrate risk-based, law enforcement responses that effectively manage national security risks.
+The ABF's border security and contemporary maritime surveillance activities will demonstrate risk-based, law enforcement responses that effectively manage national security risks and detect and deter irregular migration.